MounaHelloPi/project-tasks/README.md

 **🔐 Authentication & Access Control:**
 - [ ] Homepage loads without authentication
 - [ ] Accessing `/app` redirects to `/` when not logged in
-- [ ] Google OAuth signup works and creates user account
+- [ ] Email/password signup works and creates user account
 - [ ] New users are redirected to organization setup
 - [ ] Authenticated users can access protected routes
 - [ ] Sign out properly clears session